 Genesis 2:7 is the junction of mind and body.
 It is the point where God made the breakthrough and launched the free-flow of information between neshama and dust.

-These two totally different essences, substances, entities, call them what you may, must work seamlessly together.
+These two different essences, substances, entities, call them what you may, must work seamlessly together.
 As we know, and as we shall see, the billions of physical cells of the dust-body work intricately with the complexity of human thought.
 There is a free flow of information from mind to body.
-An author can imagine a story in their mind and write is down with their body (fingers with a pen or keyboard).
+An author can imagine a story in their mind and write ii down with their body (fingers with a pen or keyboard).
 The ideas transit smoothly from the neshama to paper.

 The brain is the intersection where the breakthrough takes place.
 It’s a multi-directional thoroughfare for thoughts and actions.
 It’s where ideas become activities.
 The human brain is the conduit through which the spiritual and the material freely flow.
-The neshama, the consciousness, transits from the spiritual to the dust.
-The chemical and electrical impulses transit from the sensory body organs to the immaterial consciousness.
+The neshama, the consciousness, transits from the spiritual to the dust—the chemical and electrical impulses transit from the sensory body organs to the immaterial consciousness.
 There’s an intricate meshing and working together to accomplish each individual’s goals.
 That’s where the two essences, the spiritual and the physical, meet.

 Transformation of Spiritual < = > Physical